 - GrAMs as Farmer-Consumer Direct Marketplace will be developed to give a better farmer-consumer interaction.

-Over 86 percent of Indian farmers are small and marginal, and they cannot always interact directly with APMCs and other distribution companies.
+The Agri Market Infrastructure Fund is significant because over 86 per cent of Indian farmers are small and marginal, and they cannot always interact directly with APMCs and other distribution companies.
 Small farmers can increase their holding capacity by using a network of rural godowns to sell their products at remunerative prices and eliminate distress sales.

 The Indian government launched the "Grameen Bhandaran Yojana" in 2001, which was later renamed the "Agricultural Marketing Infrastructure Fund scheme" in 2014.
 The scheme's main goals are to build scientific storage capacity and related facilities in remote regions to suit farmers' diverse needs for keeping agricultural goods, processed agricultural goods, agricultural inputs, etc.